Frequently asked questions about blood donation

 - Anyone who received a blood transfusion in the United Kingdom or France from 1980 to the present

 - Anyone who has spent time that adds up to five years or more in France or Ireland from 1980 to 2001

 I'm afraid I'll faint when I see the needle or blood.
 Is there anything that I can do to prevent that from happening?

 It's common to be nervous about donating blood if you've never done it before.
 Be assured that fainting before, during or after blood donation is rare.
 Staff members are skilled at making the experience as smooth as possible.
 It may help to not watch the needle as it is inserted, and you don't have to see the blood.
-The Blood Donation Program offers a television, movies and access to wireless internet, which may help keep your mind occupied while you're donating.
+While giving blood, you might access wireless internet or watch television or a movie to keep your mind occupied.

 How can I prepare to donate blood?